 Traditional orchards support an amazing range of wildlife; that’s why they are recognised as a very special habitat.

-Old fruit trees, with their craggy bark, provide homes for a huge range of insects and the orchard mosaic of hedges, pasture and the trees themselves provide the perfect conditions for all sorts of birds, animals, grasses, flowers, funghi and lichens.
+Old fruit trees, with their craggy bark, provide homes for a huge range of insects.
+The mosaic of hedges, pasture and trees provide the perfect conditions for wild birds, animals, grasses, flowers, funghi and lichens.

-Every orchard has had a wildlife survey so that we know what’s there, and we’ve found an amazing range of wildlife, including the elusive Noble Chafer beetle – yes, we’ve not only found the frass, we’ve seen the real thing!
+We’ve found an amazing range of wildlife, including the elusive Noble Chafer beetle.
+Yes, we’ve not only found the frass, we’ve seen the real thing!

 TEACHING THE NEW NATURALISTS

-We made some giant insects, so that we could teach the next generations of naturalists about the mini-beasties they might find in the trees if they looked hard enough.
+We made some giant insects, so that we could show the next generation of naturalists what mini-beasties they might find in the trees if they looked hard enough.

 The ant, spider and moth were very popular guests at all our events!